libgd/libgd/src/readme.txt

    gdImagePngToSink(gdImagePtr im, gdSinkPtr out) _(FUNCTION)_
           gdImagePngToSink is called to write a PNG to a data "sink" (destination) other than a file.
-Usage is very similar to the [100]gdImagePng function, except that the programmer provides a custom data sink.
+Usage is very similar to the gdImagePng function, except that the programmer provides a custom data sink.

           The programmer must write an output function which accepts a